-If you are looking for a premium cruise line with a touch of luxury to take you away from everyday life, here is our selection of the six best luxury cruise lines that sea you across the waters today.
+If you are looking for a premium luxury cruise line with a touch of elegance to take you away from everyday life, here is our selection of the seven best luxury cruise lines that see you across the waters today.

 All these cruise lines offer classic cruises on board ships that provide similar experiences.

 By that, we mean dining is generally excellent on board.
-All these premium lines have improved tremendously, and menus are becoming more and more diverse.
+All these luxury cruise lines have improved tremendously, and menus are becoming more and more diverse.
 Some even have a partnership with particular chefs.

-What makes a luxury or premium cruise line?
+What makes a premium or luxury cruise line?

 1. Celebrity Cruises